sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_09.rst

 -  The difference in ``mood.gain`` for people treated with ``CBT`` and people given ``no.therapy``.

-For any one of these comparisons, we’re interested in the true difference between (population) group means.
+For any one of these comparisons, we are interested in the true difference between (population) group means.
 Tukey’s HSD constructs **simultaneous confidence intervals** for all four of these comparisons.
 What we mean by 95\% “simultaneous” confidence interval is that, if we